The above question can be answered in several ways.

-Those of us born in the 1950s and 60s entered a world which was easy to understand.
+Those of us born in in or before the 1970s entered a world which was easy to understand.
 Energy, transport, education, health care and some other goods and services were provided by UK-based monopolies.
 Bank customers - even large ones - had only current and deposit accounts.
 Our families were to a great extent self-sufficient.
 Our houses and water were warmed by coal, gas and electric fires, so there was no need for thermostats and electronic controllers.
-Washing machines, telephone landlines and TVs became increasingly widespread but it wasn't too difficult to understand how they worked, and to manage without them, whilst motor cars, for instance, could easily be maintained by anyone willing to wield a spanner and screwdriver.
+Washing machines, telephone landlines and TVs were becoming increasingly widespread but it wasn't too difficult to understand how they worked, and to manage without them, whilst motor cars, for instance, could easily be maintained by anyone willing to wield a spanner and screwdriver.

 We now live in a transformed world in which competition has brought us bewildering choice, delivered by technology which most of us can only dimly understand and which is controlled by huge multinational companies.